 Parfait Onanga-Anyanga considers that the challenges of governance and the establishment of States governed by the rule of law, as promoted by Sustainable Development Goal (SDG) 16, are a prerequisite for attaining all the other goals.

-Drawing on his extensive experience at the service of international institutions and governments, he analyzes the conditions for implementing the Sustainable Development Goals, particularly in the most unstable regions, such as the Horn of Africa.
+Drawing on his extensive experience at the service of international institutions and governments, he analyzes the conditions for implementing the Sustainable Development Goals, particularly in the most unstable regions, such as the Horn of Africa, subject to governance issues.

-Why is SDG 16 – Peace, Justice and Strong Institutions – central to Agenda 2030?
+Why is SDG 16 – Peace, Justice and Strong Institutions –, which focuses on governance, central to Agenda 2030?

 The answer is relatively simple, even if the solutions are complicated.
 There can be no development, let alone sustainable development, in a context of instability, violence and conflict, with the suffering this causes for populations and the extremely negative impacts on the economy.
 Without achieving the targets set out in SDG 16, it will be very difficult to make any progress in any area.

-How can we speed up the transition toward peaceful and inclusive societies?
+How can we speed up the transition toward peaceful societies with inclusive governance models?

 Whenever there is a clear and stated desire to govern for the greatest number of people, to submit both the political project and political action to civic control by striving for transparency, whenever efforts have been made to provide communities with the services to which they legitimately aspire, there are better social relationships, less tension and more opportunities to engage in the construction of a peaceful and inclusive nation.